Club Procedures

 • Use paper towels for wiping dipstick and oil spills

-• Save dirty rags; the maintenance officer will wash them for reuse
+• Save dirty rags; members will rotate washing them for reuse

 Maintenance (top)

-• You may not perform any maintenance without the maintenance officer's permission.
-Do not use additives to fuel or oil without maintenance officer's permission.
+• You may not perform any maintenance without the clubs permission.
+Do not use additives to fuel or oil without club members permission.
 You may air up a tire, inflate a nose strut, charge a battery, remove inspection covers and cowl only if you know what you are doing!
 You may not remove the battery or touch any of the aircraft's wiring.
-DO NOT "JUMP START" any of the airplanes from your car or service battery or APU in the event of a dead battery.
+DO NOT "JUMP START" the airplane from your car, service battery or APU in the event of a dead battery.
 You must be patient and use the battery charger the partnership provides.
-If you have any questions, please call the maintenance officer.
+If you have any questions, please call the any of the members.
+We can utilize the mechanic on field.

 • If you have a maintenance problem let the maintenance office know.
 Also leave a note on the yoke or mixture control knob, especially if airworthiness is in question.
 Note the problem on the tachometer sheet also.

 • If you have a maintenance problem on a trip try to call the maintenance officer for advice.
-If you cannot contact the maintenance officer or a board member take appropriate action to fix the aircraft and come on home.
+If you cannot contact the member or a board member take appropriate action to fix the aircraft and come on home.

 • If you landed the aircraft where salt is present (like Copalis beach or a salted or sanded runway) please flush out the wheel pants and rinse the belly to remove damaging salt.